-Centralines has agreed with Transpower that they will replace the aging outdoor 33kV assets with a fit for purpose indoor switchroom and switchboard.
+Centralines has agreed with Transpower that they will replace the aging outdoor 33kV assets at the Onga Onga GXP with a fit for purpose indoor switchroom and switchboard.
 This upgrade will improve safety, reliability and provide Centralines with greater flexibility in the planning and operation of its network.
-The project is currently under way with engineering design activities being undertaken in the 23/24 year.
-Construction is scheduled to commence in 24/25 with completion expected in the 25/26 financial year.
+Project design is currently under way with construction scheduled to commence in 24/25 and completion expected in the 25/26 financial year.